mark-mcdermott/drivetracks-wip-nuxt3/README.md

 #### AWS General Setup
 - login to AWS (https://aws.amazon.com)
   - If you don't have an AWS account, you'll need to sign up.
 It's been awhile since I did this part - I think you have to create a root user and add you credit card or something.
 Google it if you run into trouble with this part.
 - at top right, select a region if currently says `global` (I use the `us-east-1` region).
-If all the region options are grayed out, ignore this for now.
+If all the region options are grayed out, ignore this for now and we'll set it later.
 - at top right click your name
   - next to Account ID, click the copy icon (two overlapping squares)
-  - paste your Account ID in a new text file (It pastes without the dashes.
+  - paste your Account ID in your `~/app/.env` file (It pastes without the dashes.
 Leave it that way - you need it without the dashes.)
-  - save this in a file called `aws-details.txt` or something in a folder on your Desktop called `app-secrets` or something.
-You'll need it shortly.
-Whatever you do, never commit the `app-secrets` folder or the `aws-details.txt` file to your github repo.
-These will have to be kept locally on your computer, or better yet, saved to a password manager.

 #### AWS User Policy
 - in searchbar at top, enter `iam` and select IAM